aaronsaray/aaronsaray.com/_posts/2011-06-17-useful-firebug-tricks-with-zend-framework.markdown

 ---
 Zend Framework has a few hooks with the Firebug browser plugin (with the firePHP add-on).
 The two that I use are writing logs to the console and profiling of database connections.

-**First thing’s first: Make sure to only enable these settings in your non-production environments.**
+**First thing's first: Make sure to only enable these settings in your non-production environments.**

 ### Zend_Db profiling